Theater of the Oppressed for Community Action

 Unsticking Stuckness: Unsticking Stuckness I & II was a 9 part workshop series held at the Oakstop and Oakland Peace Center that culminated in a training for trainers.
 (2015-16)

-Jamilah Bradshaw-Dieng, director of "We are Gathered Here Today", is a social practice artist, grantmaker, and community health advocate from Oakland, California.
+Jamilah Bradshaw-Dieng, Director of "We are Gathered Here Today" (Forum Theater play by the 2017 ACTual Troupe), is a social practice artist, grantmaker, and community health advocate from Oakland, California.
 She's most interested in using the aesthetics of the oppressed to express a pleasure politics that could advance health justice globally.
 Granddaughter of Louisiana and Texas migrants who have lived in Oakland since the 1950s, she is also a yoga teacher and certified massage therapist.

 Cat Brooks is an artivist and mother whose spent her life working on many social justice issues.
 She is the co-founder of the Anti Police-Terror Project, co-chair of ONYX Organizing Committee, an active member of the Black Lives Matter movement, and the interim director of the San Francisco Bay Area chapter of the National Lawyers Guild.At the age of 8, Brooks found her voice on the stage as an actress and in her journals as a writer.
 In her early 20s, she lived in Los Angeles working as an actress and communications professional.
 Since then, her life has been about impacting inequitable social dynamics through communications, organizing, advocacy, public speaking, and art.

-Tatiana Chaterji, director of PFCC's Theater of the Oppressed Program is a restorative justice practitioner, youth organizer, artist and educator.
+Tatiana Chaterji, PFCC's Theater of the Oppressed Program Director is a restorative justice practitioner, youth organizer, artist and educator.
 She uses liberation arts to heal and activate young people and community members, particularly relating to the criminal system, structural violence, and historical trauma.
 Tatiana draws inspiration from diverse protest traditions, and is a regular collaborator with political theater collectives in her creative/second home of Kolkata, West Bengal.
+Learn more about her work at www.tatianachaterji.com.

 Rosa González is the founder of Facilitating Power, a project designed to cultivate the practice & pedagogy of deep democracy.
 Rosa works with organizations, foundations, and collaborative initiatives to build the capacity for culturally rooted, community-driven leadership and to advance whole systems solutions to timely issues through fundamental shift towards the governance of community ownership.
 She wrote the Framework on Community-Driven Climate Resilience Planning Rosa has a Masters degree in Education from the University of San Francisco, and a Masters degree in Latin American Studies from Stanford University.